plumbus0/popular/README.md

-# ✨ Sparkle — University Societies & Events Platform
+# ✨ Popular — University Societies & Events Platform

 A Next.js 14 + Supabase platform for discovering and joining university societies and events across Australia.